-Under the terms of their respective employment agreements, regardless of the manner in which a named executive officer's service terminates, the named executive officer is entitled to receive all amounts earned during the term of his or her service.
+Under the terms of their respective employment agreements, regardless of the manner in which a named executive officer's service terminates, the named executive officer is entitled to receive all amounts earned during the term of service.

-In the event of a covered termination, which includes an "involuntary termination without cause" or a "resignation for good reason" as well as termination due to a "permanent disability," each of our named executive officers is eligible to receive (i) a payment equal to the sum of his or her monthly base salary and pro-rata bonus, multiplied by 12, and (ii) 12 monthly payments equal to the monthly cost of their health insurance premiums at the time of termination, in each case, subject to their execution of a separation agreement and general release of claims in favor of the Company.
+In the event of a covered termination, which includes an "involuntary termination without cause" or a "resignation for good reason" as well as termination due to a "permanent disability," each of our named executive officers is eligible to receive (i) a payment equal to the sum of his monthly base salary and pro-rata bonus, multiplied by 12, and (ii) 12 monthly payments equal to the monthly cost of their health insurance premiums at the time of termination, in each case, subject to their execution of a general release of claims in favor of the Company.

-Alternatively, upon a covered termination which occurs within three months prior to or twelve months following the effective date of a "change in control," each of our named executive officers is eligible to receive (i) a payment equal to the sum of his or her monthly base salary and pro-rata bonus, multiplied by 18 (or 12 in the case of Dr. Goel), and (ii) 18 monthly payments (or 12 monthly payments in the case of Dr. Goel) equal to the monthly cost of his or her health insurance premium at the time of termination, in each case, subject to such officer's execution of a separation agreement and general release in favor of the Company.
+Alternatively, upon a covered termination which occurs within three months prior to or twelve months following the effective date of a "change in control," each of our named executive officers is eligible to receive (i) a payment equal to the sum of his monthly base salary and pro-rata bonus, multiplied by 18 (or 12 in the case of Mr. Belsky), and (ii) 18 monthly payments (or 12 monthly payments in the case of Mr. Belsky), equal to the monthly cost of health insurance premium at the time of termination, in each case, subject to execution of general release in favor of the Company.